 A well characterized experimental model to study AAA, first described by Daugherty and colleagues, involves subcutaneous infusion of angiotensin II (AngII) via osmotic pumps in Apoe-/- mice4.
 Precise measurement of MILD using ultrasound imaging has been instrumental in characterizing AAA in this mouse model5.
 Although histological changes during the development of AAA have been extensively studied, changes in the functional properties of the vessel wall such as aortic stiffness have not been well characterized.
 This protocol emphasizes the use of high-frequency ultrasound in combination with the sophisticated analyses as powerful tools for studying the temporal progression of AAA.
 Specifically, these approaches allow us to assess the functional properties of the vessel wall as measured by PPV, distensibility and radial strain.

 Recent clinical studies in human subjects with AAA, as well as in the murine elastase-induced AAA model, suggest a positive correlation between aortic stiffness and aortic diameter6, 7.
 PPV, an indicator of aortic stiffness, is accepted as an excellent measurement for quantifying changes in stiffness in vessel wall6, 8.
 PPV is calculated by measuring the transit time of the pulse waveform at two sites along the vasculature, thus providing a regional assessment of aortic stiffness.
 We have recently demonstrated that increased aortic stiffness as measured by PPV, and at the cellular level as determined using atomic force microscopy, positively correlates with aneurysm development9.
 Further, the literature suggests that aortic stiffness may precede aneurysmal dilation and thus may provide useful information about regional intrinsic properties of the vessel wall during development of AAA10.
 Similarly, distensibility and strain measurements are the quantification tools to measure earlier changes of arterial fitness.
 Healthy arteries are flexible and elastic, whereas with increased stiffness and less elasticity, distensibility and strain is decreased.
 Here, we provide a practical guide and step by step protocol for the use of a high-frequency ultrasound system to measure MILD, PPV, distensibility and radial strain in mice.
 The protocol provides technical approaches that should be used in conjunction with basic information provided by manuals for specific ultrasound imaging instruments and the accompanying video tutorial.
 Further, we provide example images and measurements taken from our studies of pharmacological approaches for preventing experimental AAA.
 Importantly, in our hands the described imaging protocol provides reproducible and accurate data that appear valuable in the study of the development and progression of experimental AAA.

-1112-14
+To further demonstrate the utility of ultrasound imaging, we provide example images and measurements taken from our own studies aimed at using pharmacological approaches for preventing experimental AAA.
+Specifically, notch signaling has been proposed to be involved in multiple aspects of vascular development and inflammation.11 Using gene haploinsufficiency and pharmacologic approaches, we have previously demonstrated that Notch inhibition reduces the development of AAA in mice by preventing infiltration of macrophages at the site of vascular injury12-14.
+For the current article, using the pharmacological approach for notch inhibition we focus on the relationship between aortic stiffness and factors relating to AAA stability in a mouse model using a potent pharmacologic inhibitor of Notch signaling and mimicking the clinical settings.
+These studies illustrate that Notch inhibition reduces aortic stiffness, which is a measure of AAA progression.
+Applications of Notch inhibitors in animal models of AAA provides a new perspective for novel target discovery to prevent or delay AAA formation (manuscript accepted in Scientific Reports).

 PROTOCOL